johnn3/notebook/blog1.md

 this does carry over into intalling the jupyter notebook with that of what was directly from the forked repo:

+EDIT1: I'm adding this here that I did a whole lot in messing around with certain file persmissions in the cs50 box ~~~especially with jharvard~~~.
+It generally made installation and running a whole lot easier for this.

 First and foremost, make sure that the CS50 2014 is up-to-date (this takes a while)

 ```